 Uber-like apps have been gaining immense popularity over the last few years which gave rise to a lot of startup businesses that are now calling their apps "Uber for X".
 The name entails that the services operate in the same manner as the popular app but not necessarily in the same field.
 We worked on an Uber-like startup that ended up being very successful in its area of expertise.
 It was a nontrivial but all the more interesting case for our team.

-The client approached us with a project called GoTrashy 2.0, a refined, more complicated ecosystem meant to replace the current system GoTrashy 1.0 that had already been live for some time.
-The system was designed as an uber-like service for trash hauling where a client created a job with photos of their trash and haulers came in to take it away.
+Our client already had a system in place when they contacted us to develop a new, more complex and refined version.
+The system is designed as an uber-like service for trash hauling where a client creates a job with photos of the trash they no longer needed and haulers come in to take it away.
 The start of the project was quite challenging: